SBGrid on BioHPC

 To list the available versions of a software title, you can use the sbgrid utility.
 Running sbgrid -l will list the versions for your current platform.
 From a Linux machine, a search for CCP4 versions looks like this:

-sbgrid -l ccp4
+sbgrid-info -l ccp4

 Version information for: /programs/x86_64-linux/ccp4